embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

   - Also available in **bold** (`Font9x18Bold`)
 - `Font10x20`

 Two character sets are now provided for each font.
-The `ascii` set can be use to reduce memory consumption by the font data, at the cost of losing extra characters.
+The `ascii` contains fewer characters and therefore has a reduced memory footprint, while `latin1` contains a larger number of glyphs.

 - `embedded_graphics::mono_font::ascii` provides the characters U+0020 to U+007F in the [Basic Latin code block](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)), excluding control characters.
 - `embedded_graphics::mono_font::latin1` provides all all characters in the `ascii` variant with the addition of U+00A0 to U+00FF in the [Latin-1 Supplement code block](https://en.wikipedia.org/wiki/Latin-1_Supplement_(Unicode_block)) (excluding control characters).